-By digging deeper with the individuals who know the program and institution better than anyone else, we’re able to construct a narrative that will engage prospective students who best align with that mission and story—and who ultimately want to help change the world using the tools that their advanced education provides them.
+By digging deeper with the individuals who know the program and institution better than anyone else, we can construct a narrative that will engage prospective students who best align with that mission and story — and who ultimately want to help change the world using the tools that their advanced education provides them, Khalili says.

-It’s the foundation for all the content and marketing assets we produce: search and social ad copy, microsites, landing pages, emails.
-It’s all pulled directly from and inspired by the brand mission—the story of a program or institution.
+It’s the foundation for all the content and marketing assets we produce: search and social ad copy, microsites, landing pages, emails, and more.
+It’s all pulled directly from and inspired by the brand mission — the story of a program or institution.

-There are a number of tools that help us uncover these stories—from discovery interviews to team brainstorms.
+A number of tools help us uncover these stories — from discovery interviews to team brainstorms.
 But one of the best ways to approach it is through the framework of Joseph Campbell’s Hero’s Journey.

-To craft a unique story, we have to know what our audience wants and what’s getting in their way.
-The student is the hero in our stories and it’s our job to show them how this program or university is the path to achieving their goals.
+To craft a unique story, Dobbins explains, we have to know what our audience wants and what’s getting in their way.
+The student is the hero in our stories, and our job is to show them how this program or university is the path to achieving their goals.
 We like to imagine ourselves as prospective students.
 What do we want to achieve?
 What’s preventing us from getting there?
 How does this program help us?
 Answering those questions is key to crafting a compelling, relevant mission.

 An engaging, distinct story can have a widespread impact.
-A campaign we developed for a few of American University’s online education programs was such a hit that it was adopted throughout the School of Education.
-The core of the message was simple: raising your hand, joining a bigger movement in education, making an impact on every level..
+A campaign we developed for a few of American University’s online education programs was such a hit that programs throughout its School of Education adopted it.
+The core of the message was simple: raising your hand, joining a bigger movement in education, and making an impact on every level.
 Here are some examples of the resulting taglines: